|Salary:||From £61,446 per annum inclusive and the salary scale can be found on the LSE website|

 The post is tenable from 1st September 2024.

-To apply for this post, please click the 'Apply' button abpve.
+To apply for this post, please click the 'Apply' button above.
 If you have any technical queries with applying on the online system, please use the “contact us” links at the bottom of the LSE Jobs page.
-Should you have any queries about the role, please email Henrietta Burr via email@example.com.
+Should you have any queries about the role, please email Henrietta Burr via firstname.lastname@example.org.